-Heather Ashley Hayes is a scholar, author, and global citizen critic researching, writing, organizing, and teaching.
-Working from a PhD in communication studies and rhetoric with additional background in anthropological fieldwork methods, her interest focuses on the social implications of racialized violence and discourses of terrorism, both domestically and sometimes as part of the global, decades long US-led war on terror both within the United States and abroad.
-She engages work about circulations of violence and race in public discourse, film, and militarized & carceral spaces throughout the world.
-Sometimes she writes film reviews and essays, also.
+I am a scholar, author, and global citizen critic researching, writing, organizing, and teaching.
+I am interested in social implications of racialized violence and discourses of terrorism, both domestically and sometimes as part of the global, decades long US-led war on terror both within the United States and abroad.
+I engage work about circulations of violence and race in public discourse, film, and militarized & carceral spaces throughout the world.

-Dr. Hayes is currently appointed as an Assistant Professor of the Department of Rhetoric and teaches in the Program in Race and Ethnic Studies at Whitman College in Walla Walla, Washington, USA.
-She is the author of Violent Subjects and Rhetorical Cartography in the Age of the Terror Wars (Palgrave Macmillan, 2016).
-Committed to public and global deliberation, she has presented her work across the US, Middle East, and Europe to diverse audiences, has taught at both a small liberal arts college and a large public high school and many institutions in between, and serves as Terrorism and Middle East desk editor for Citizen Critics (www.citizencritics.org), where she also is a contributor.
+I am currently appointed as an Assistant Professor of the Department of Rhetoric and teach in the Program in Race and Ethnic Studies at Whitman College in Walla Walla, Washington, USA.
+My first book, Violent Subjects and Rhetorical Cartography in the Age of the Terror Wars (Palgrave Macmillan UK) dropped in 2016.
+I have presented work across the US, Middle East, and Europe to various audiences both in academic spaces and outside of the university.
+I have also been lucky enough in my career so far to teach at institutions ranging from a small liberal arts college to a large public high school and many spaces in between.
+I serve as an Associate Editor in Chief for Citizen Critics (www.citizencritics.org), where I also publish work from time to time.

 I love poetic aesthetics.
 I’m a cinephile who pens the occasional film/television review.
 I’m a vocal fighter for all things that I hope can make participatory democracy more just for everyone.
 I am a spaghetti enthusiast.